 Honestly, you’re missing out on a lot of experience if Savannah isn’t still at the top of your places to visit.

-This simple town has a lot of fun to offer that any traveler will leave the city smiling, fulfilled, maybe, a little bit spooked.
+This simple town has a lot of fun to offer and most travelers will leave the city smiling, fulfilled, and maybe, a little bit spooked.
 But it’s a place you can’t wait to visit once again.

 Katie Pierce is a teacher-slash-writer who loves telling stories to an audience, whether it’s bored adults in front of a computer screen or a bunch of hyperactive 4-year-olds.
 Writing keeps her sane (most of the time) and allows her to enjoy some quiet time in the evening before she walks into a room of screaming kids (all of whom she loves dearly) the next morning.